dwightschrute826/music-app/README.md

 React.js for building the UI
 Material-UI For different modern UI components

-Note: Configure the backend application.properties with your own credentials.
+**Note**: Configure the backend application.properties with your own credentials.